Whether you call them freelancers, gig workers, or independent contractors, here's how to report non-employee compensation on Form 1099-NEC.

 What Is Form 1099-NEC?

-For many businesses, Form 1099-NEC is a new form for reporting payments made to independent contractors and other non-employees.
-Previously, you may have reported such payments in Box 7 of Form 1099-MISC.
+For many businesses, Form 1099-NEC is a relatively new form for reporting payments made to independent contractors and other non-employees.
+Previously, businesses you may have reported such payments in Box 7 of Form 1099-MISC.

-Form 1099-NEC doesn’t replace Form 1099-MISC.
-However, the non-employee compensation that businesses used to report in Box 7 of Form 1099-MISC should now be reported in Box 1 of Form 1099-NEC.
+Form 1099-NEC didn’t replace Form 1099-MISC.
+However, the non-employee compensation that businesses used to report in Box 7 of Form 1099-MISC is now reported in Box 1 of Form 1099-NEC.
 Other types of payments, including rents and royalties, still go on Form 1099-MISC.

 Form 1099-NEC is part of a series of information tax returns.
 These information returns help the IRS cross-check income reported on individual and business tax returns, ensuring all income received is reported to the IRS, and everyone pays their fair share of taxes.

 Non-employee compensation can include fees, commissions, prizes, and awards paid for services performed for your trade or business.

 According to the IRS instructions, if the payment meets the following 4 conditions, you must report it as non-employee compensation: